 Vacant apartments or homes are a major fact of life in Fenwick Hall / Headquarters Island.
 The current real estate vacancy rate here is 18.9%.
 This is higher than the rate of vacancies in 85.2% of all U.S. neighborhoods.
 A relatively large percentage of housing here is seasonally occupied (15.9%).
 This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
 If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

 In addition, the Fenwick Hall / Headquarters Island neighborhood is considered a solid choice for executive lifestyles.
 NeighborhoodScout's analysis ranks it as better than 92.7% of South Carolina neighborhoods for executive living, based on the wealthy, educated professionals, executives, and managers who choose to reside here, the spacious homes that are prominent features of the real estate in the neighborhood, and the high real estate appreciation rates found here relative to other neighborhoods in the state.
-In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for urban sophisticates.
+In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for active retirees and urban sophisticates.

 Did you know that the Fenwick Hall / Headquarters Island neighborhood has more Welsh ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 2.4% of this neighborhood's residents have Welsh ancestry.